Team

 Undergraduate researchers

-Alexa Pollock is currently an undergraduate sophomore majoring in Biology (Ecology and Evolution) and minoring in Physics.
+Alexa Pollock is currently an undergraduate majoring in Biology (Ecology and Evolution) and minoring in Physics.
 She works mostly as an assistant in the fish facilities and is part of the Stanford Pre-Vet Society.
 She loves the animal care side of research and is excited to continue learning about different aspects of hybridization, especially regarding the impact it has on overall fish health and viability.

 Lab Alumni